However, there are times when you should consider not using shipping containers to build your home.

-Now, as you’re probably aware shipping containers are made from Cor-Ten steel.
+As you’re probably aware, most shipping containers are made from Cor-Ten steel.
 This material is designed to develop an outer weathered layer that protects the underlying steel against corrosion.
 While Cor-Ten steel does reduce corrosion, it is not 100% rust proof.

 Cor-Ten steel is still sensitive to high salt air environments and needs regular attention to reduce corrosion.
 This includes prevention of water pooling and ideally using a corrosion preventing coating.

-I should also mention here that containers with dents, scuffs and cuts are most likely to corrode as they are exposed.
-So if you are building with used shipping containers you should immediately, seal, paint and rust proof the affected areas.
+Note that containers with dents, scuffs and cuts are more likely to corrode as they have areas with bare metal exposed.
+If you are building with used shipping containers, you should immediately, seal, paint, and rust proof the affected areas.

-If you love the look of shipping containers and still want to build in a coastal area you can, however you need to make sure your containers are well maintained and have enough rust prevention paint applied at all times.
+If you love the idea of shipping container structures and still want to use them in a coastal area you can; however, you need to make sure your containers are well maintained and have enough rust prevention paint applied at all times.

 Lack of Local Skills

-Now clearly, this constraint is only applicable if you’re intending to build your container home using contractors.
+This constraint is only applicable if you’re intending to have contractors build your container home.

-If you intend to build your shipping container home yourself, then lack of local experience with shipping container construction is not a problem.
+If you plan to build your shipping container home yourself, then lack of local experience with shipping container construction is not a problem.

-However, the majority of people building their own shipping container home will most likely need to contract in some external skills at some point during the build.
+However, a majority of people building their own shipping container home will still likely need some contractor help during their project.

-There are a lot of skills needed to build a container home (welding, insulation, structural engineering etc.) and it’s rare that any one person possesses all the skills needed.
-I spoke about this in my previous article, shipping container home contractors.
+There are a lot of trades needed to build a container home (welding, insulation, plumbing, structural engineering etc.) and it’s rare that any one person possesses all the skills needed.
+We spoke about this in our previous article, shipping container home contractors.

-You should make sure that before you attempt to build with shipping containers that you have access to the relevant skilled labor market.
+In general, you should make sure that before you attempt to build with shipping containers, you have access to the relevant skilled labor market.

-If you don’t have access to contractors then shipping container home construction isn’t for you, unless you have a large budget and are willing to pay to have experts travel in from out of town.
+If you don’t have access to experienced contractors then shipping container home construction may not be for you, unless you are willing to pay to have experts travel in from out of town.

 Seeking Large Open Plan Spaces

-One of the best things about building with a shipping container is that you already have a useable structure right away.
+One of the best things about building with a shipping container is that on day one, you already have a usable weather-tight structure.
 You have walls, floor and a roof.

-Now clearly you will want to cut into the container to make openings for your windows and doors and also to slightly change the layout.
+Most people will want to cut into the container to make openings for a few windows and doors.
+That’s fine.

-This can be expensive, because not only will you need to purchase I-Beams, you will have to pay for a structural engineer to calculate the load bearing capabilities and requirements.
+This can be expensive, because not only will you need to purchase structural steel, you will have to pay for a structural engineer to calculate the load bearing capabilities and requirements.

-When you start to look to build shapes and sizes which don’t conform to shipping containers you are going to rapidly increase the build cost.
+When you look to build shapes and sizes which don’t conform to shipping containers you are going to rapidly increase the build cost.

-Generally speaking if you’re looking to build a large open plan home, with unique shapes and sizes then shipping containers may not be for you unless you’re prepared to pay quite a bit to get that ‘container look’.
+Generally speaking, if you’re looking to build a large open plan home, with unique shapes and sizes then shipping containers may not be for you unless you’re prepared to pay quite a bit to get that ‘container look’.

-This means each time a shipping container is used as a home, 3500KG of steel is recycled.
-Without them being used as homes, the containers would otherwise lay in ports rotting away.
+This means that each time a shipping container is used for a home, tons of steel are recycled that would otherwise lay in ports rotting away.

 Building homes with them gives them a second life.

-So, if your reason to building a container home is to be eco-friendly, then you should only do so by sourcing shipping containers locally.
+So, if your part of your reason for building a container home is to be eco-friendly, then you should only do so by sourcing shipping containers locally.

 Importing containers from another state or country could outweigh any positive environmental benefits from recycling.

-In my experience shipping container homes have a polarizing effect.
-Generally people either love them or they hate them.
+Shipping container buildings often have a polarizing effect.
+Generally, people either love them or they hate them.

-As with many things this is just human nature as we express a preference, or lack of preference, for a certain thing.
+As with many things, this is just human nature as we express a preference, or lack of preference, for a certain idea or style.

 Shipping container homes at their core tend to have an ‘industrial’ feel.
-In fact many people who build their own container home play on this and leave elements of the shipping container exposed to enhance this ‘industrial’ feel.
+In fact, most people who build their own container home play on this and leave elements of the shipping container exposed to enhance this design element.

-For these people it’s a key reason why they build with shipping containers; for instance Brenda Kelly in the video below.
+For these people, it’s a key reason why they build with shipping containers.
+Brenda Kelly discussed this preference in the video below:

 However, some people just don’t like this style.
-If you’re one of these people I would recommend you don’t build with shipping containers.
+If you’re one of these people, you probably shouldn’t build with shipping containers.

-Whilst you can certainly clad the shipping containers and change their internal appearances to the point that it’s not evident that a container lies underneath.
+You can certainly clad the exterior of shipping containers and change their internal appearances to the point that it’s not evident that a container lies underneath.
 However, if you fundamentally don’t like the shape and style of containers builds, it’s not a good or efficient idea to start with a container.

-For instance if you didn’t like the appearance of a log home, you wouldn’t build a log home to clad it in bricks.
+For instance, if you didn’t like the appearance of a log home, you wouldn’t build a log home only to clad it in bricks.
 While it’s possible, it’s not prudent.

-Like any building material, the relevant pros and cons of the building material should be weighed up in context with the local build environment.
+Like any building material, the relevant pros and cons of shipping containers should be weighed in context with the local build environment.